garesborn/Rubik-s-cube-solves-and-LL-skips/README.md

 # Rubiks-cube-solves-and-LL-skips

-This project is explores my personal Rubik's cube solve times and how much I can improve my speed.
+This project explores my personal Rubik's cube solve times and how much I can improve my speed.
 While I will go into a little detail on how these cubes work, if you're looking to learn how to actually solve one start to finish I recommend [this tutorial](https://www.youtube.com/watch?v=R-R0KrXvWbc&t=1109s).
 It explains a dumbed down version of the method most "speedcubers" use (don't worry people will still think you're smart) appropriately called "The Beginner's Method."
 This is the method I started with, albeit from a pdf I found browsing the internet a little more than a decade ago.

 ## Background